RESIST

 Messaging.
 For text, video, calls, disappearing messages, etc., use Signal.
 The company is a registered non-profit, existing purely to make communication safe and simple.
 It works on all devices.
 This is the app Edward Snowden relied on to communicate with journalists when warning us all about the growing surveillance state.

 News.
 The Intercept is still an independent haven for investigative journalism.
 Almost all other U.S. news is either softening any criticism of the government, or outright lying and selling propaganda.
+Update: Check out Ground News.
+I just learned about it today 3/18/26.

 Artificial Intelligence.
 If you need to use AI, the makers of Claude refused to let their system kill people—yes, like Skynet—or perform mass surveillance despite heavy pressure from the Pentagon.
 Then Claude's competitors immediately sold us out.